acm-uiuc/til/_til/git/last-commit-a-file-appeared-in.md

+---
-# Last Commit A File Appeared In
+title: Last Commit A File Appeared In
+category: git
+---

 In my project, I have a `README.md` file that I haven't modified in a while.
 I'd like to take a look at the last commit that modified it.
 The `git log`